Nhowell809/MIS480/README.md

 For my Capstone Project, I wanted to create a product that would have real-world benefits.
 So, I selected a fleet analysis for the company that I worked for.
 The overall goal was to create an algorithm to predict when each company truck would reach 200,000 miles, which appeared to be on the higher side of a truck's anticipated life expectancy.
-According to an iSeeCars study, 2.8% and 2.4% of Toyota Tacoma and Ford F-150s have over 200,000 miles compared to vehicles across their segment (Blackley, 2022).
-These percentages represent that the mentioned trucks are twice as likely to reach 200,000 miles compared to the other vehicles used in the analysis (Blackley, 2022).
+According to an iSeeCars study, 2.8% and 2.4% of Toyota Tacoma and Ford F-150s have over 200,000 miles compared to vehicles across their segment (WAKELIN, 2022).
+These percentages represent that the mentioned trucks are twice as likely to reach 200,000 miles compared to the other vehicles used in the analysis (WAKELIN, 2022).
 Addons to my project that I plan to complete in the future include:

 * More efficient code (ie. loops with dataframes)
 * Addition of predictive dates for maintenance/service of vehicles to aid in scheduling and substitute truck coordination